Code-Institute-Submissions/molacuizine/README.md

 The navbar was contructed using bootsrap and and made to be collapsable on medium devices and smaller.

 The navbar consisted of 3 levels.
-The top levels contained logo, search bar, Account login and bag/basket features.
+The top level contained a logo, search bar, Account login and bag link.
 Middle level contained category links and the bottom level the store status.

 ![Image of navbar](static/doc/navbar.png)